Changissnz/nu_merchant_principal/README.md

 Information-protectionist schemes are essentially cryptographic practice.
-Defensive competency by the principle of accumulative layering is standard practice.
+Defensive competency by the principle of cumulative layering is standard practice.
 Vultures, as protectors of the spectated, are divided into three main categories.
 The first is the witness, the second the verifiers of the information relayed